-The State Board of Education has adopted the Framework for History-Social Science that we wrote!
+Teaching the Framework.
 Join us as the CHSSP team will introduce the new California History-Social Science Framework to educators and administrators throughout the state.
 We will be hosting online and in person events in the coming months.
 Our first day-long event will happen at UC Davis on January 31.
 Stay tuned and check back often as we schedule many more events to begin helping California’s teachers implement the new HSS Framework.
-And please get in touch with your regional sites for local Framework support.
 Find a PDF version of "What You Need to Know about California’s New History-Social Science Framework" here.

 Teach the Election offers classroom-ready original content, carefully selected primary sources, and teaching suggestions to support student learning about the 2016 presidential election.